-Gain work experience and explore career options in a wide variety of professional settings through LIS 591: Practium.
+Gain work experience and explore career options in a wide variety of professional settings through IS 591: Practium.

 Practicum is a supervised field experience of professional-level duties in an approved library or information center.
 Prerequisite: Completion of 12 hours of library and information science courses.
 A maximum of 2 hours may be applied toward a degree program.

 Because the Practicum is a for-credit work experience, it must meet specific requirements.
-It is open to students in good standing with 12 or more LIS credits, and earns 2 credits.
+It is open to students in good standing with 12 or more credits towards their degree, and earns 2 credits.
 Practicum students work for 100 hours in an organization under the guidance of a designated Site Supervisor, who has professional qualifications in the area of the Practicum activities, usually for the duration of one semester.
 At the end of the Practicum, the Site Supervisor prepares a written performance review evaluating the student's work.
 A faculty member (Practicum Faculty Advisor) oversees the Practicum and assigns the final student grade.

-K-12 Library Information Specialist students: School Practicum, LIS 591M, is required for students in the K-12 LIS Licensure program and highly recommended for students earning the LIS Endorsement on their Illinois Professional Educator License.
+K-12 Library Information Specialist students: School Practicum, IS 591M, is required for students in the K-12 LIS Licensure program and highly recommended for students earning the LIS Endorsement on their Illinois Professional Educator License.
 Students interested in school librarianship will work with the K-12 Program Coordinator for school Practica placements.
-For complete information about school Practica, please see the K-12 Library Information Specialist Practicum Guide.
+For more information, please see the K-12 Library Information Specialist Licensure page.